yurizhuravel/simple-royalties-api/README.md

   }
 ]
 ```

+For MVP purposes, the server does not handle the result in any meaningful way, i.e. persisting to a DB or notifying downstream.
+The `clientID` and the total amount of commissions payable to that client, however, are logged.

 To test the API locally, you can use your favourite HTTP client with JSON in the body as described above, or try a `curl` request: